mariapacana/date-automator/README.md

 * User password is encrypted with BCrypt
 * Users provide dates and times when they are available
 * Dates and times are saved into the database
+* Contacts are imported from the Google Contacts API
-* Users give information for crushes they want to date
+* Users can save crushes
+  * ...by clicking on Google Contacts
+  * ...by manually entering in a crush's information
 * Crushes are saved into the database

 Not Complete: